-We recognise that in today’s society our young people are growing up in a more challenging and unpredictable environment which can have additional dangers that may not be readily noticeable.
-For example the growing concerns around social media, online grooming and grooming in general, gangs, weapons, sexualised behaviour and exploitation of young people, rise in the viewing of pornography and its negative impact on relationships, as well as the radical views of extremists.
-Safeguarding covers much more than the few listed and further on you will see the knowledge we aim to instil and the interventions and support we offer.
+We recognise that in an ever-changing society our young people are growing up in a challenging and unpredictable environment, which can have additional dangers that may not be readily noticeable.
+For example, we aim to educate and raise awareness amongst our students of the dangers around social media, online and other forms of grooming, gangs, weapons, sexualised behaviour and exploitation of young people, a rise in the viewing of pornography and its negative impact on relationships, as well as the radical views of extremists.
+Through our PSHE and pastoral curriculum and support we endeavour to deepen the knowledge and understanding our students have to enable them to keep themselves safe.

 If you do not want to speak to someone face to face, there are organisations you can call, which are listed at the bottom of this page.
 You can speak to them in confidence about any problem you or a friend has.
 You don’t have to give your name if you don’t want to.

 Remember: there is always someone you can talk to, everyone has a right to be safe.

 Who to contact during school holidays or when school is closed

 Westfield School provides safeguarding support Monday - Friday (9am - 3pm) throughout school holiday periods (excluding bank holidays).
 If you have any safeguarding concerns/questions you wish to raise during any school holiday or closure, please either email the Safeguarding Team or contact on any of the numbers below:

 Please note these numbers will only be operational during normal school working hours (Mon-Fri 9am-3pm).
 If you have a safeguarding emergency outside these hours please contact the Sheffield Safeguarding Hub on 0114 273 4855.

 If you feel a young person is at immediate risk of harm, please contact the Police on 999.